grpc/grpc.github.io/docs/quickstart/go.md

 ### Prerequisites

 #### Go version
-Make sure that Go installed is version 1.5 or higher.
+gRPC works with Go 1.5 or higher.

 ```sh
 $ go version
 ```

-For installtion instruction follow this guide: [Getting Started - The Go Programming Language](https://golang.org/doc/install)
+For installation instructions, follow this guide: [Getting Started - The Go Programming Language](https://golang.org/doc/install)

 #### Install gRPC
-To install gRPC on your system use the following command:
+Use the following command to install gRPC.
 ```sh
 $ go get google.golang.org/grpc
 ```

 #### Install Protocol Buffers v3

-While not mandatory, gRPC usually leverages Protocol Buffers v3 for service definitions and data serialization.

 1. Install the protoc compiler that is used to generate gRPC service code.
 The simplest way to do this is to download pre-compiled binaries for your platform here: https://github.com/google/protobuf/releases